 What to Expect on the Balinese Day of Silence

 Locals get prepared for a day of silence by getting it all out of their systems the night before.
-Pots and pans are banged, firecrackers are thrown, effigies of demons are burned, and processions walk the streets.
-Rituals are performed to drive away evil spirits.
+Pots and pans are banged, firecrackers are thrown, effigies of demons are burned, and noisy processions walk the streets.
+Different rituals are performed to drive away evil spirits.

 The Balinese Day of Silence begins at 6 a.m. on Nyepi and continues for 24 hours until 6 a.m. the following morning.
-Both locals and visitors are expected to take the event very seriously.
+Locals and visitors alike are expected to take the event very seriously.
 The streets are patrolled by pecalang, security men in traditional garb, to ensure that there are no infractions.

 Traveling to Bali During Nyepi

 The Balinese Day of Silence will certainly affect your trip to Bali if the two coincide.
-Ngurah Rai International Airport in Denpasar closes down for 24 hours with no flights allowed to leave or depart.
-All transportation around Bali stops moving -- plan accordingly!
+Ngurah Rai International Airport (DPS) in Denpasar closes down for 24 hours with no flights allowed to arrive or depart.
+All transportation around Bali stops moving — plan accordingly!

 As a tourist, you won’t be exempt from observing the Balinese Day of Silence.
-Beaches are off limits, most bars and restaurants closed, and you won’t be allowed to walk in the streets unnecessarily.
-Unless you're about to give birth -- one of the few exemptions from observing Nyepi -- the day is a good time to relax, read a book, and listen to the natural sounds of Bali otherwise obscured by traffic.
+Beaches are off limits, most bars and restaurants closed, and you won’t be allowed to walk in the streets.
+Unless you're about to give birth — one of the few ways to be exempt from observing Nyepi — you'll have to learn to do nothing.
+The day is a good time to relax, read a book, and listen to the natural sounds of Bali otherwise obscured by traffic.

-The dates for Nyepi change from year to year because of the Balinese Saka calendar.
+The dates for Nyepi change from year to year because they are based on the Balinese Saka calendar which follows lunar phases.
 The Balinese Day of Silence typically falls in March or April.
-In 2017, the event was on March 28th.
-In 2018, the event will be on March 17th.
+Some dates for Nyepi, past and future, are as follows:

 - 2021: March 14